 The recommended output voltage pre-bias range is less than or equal to 90% of the final regulation voltage.
 A pre-biased output voltage of 90% to 100% of final regulation could lead to the sinking of current from the pre-bias source.
-If the pre-biased voltage is greater than the designed converter output regulation voltage, then upon the completion of the soft-start interval, the TPS40040/1 draws current from the output to bring the output voltage into regulation.
+If the pre-biased voltage is greater than the designed converter output regulation voltage, then upon the completion of the soft-start interval, the TPS40042 turns ON the Synchronous Rectifier, therby drawing current from the output to bring the output voltage into regulation.
+Note that this may cause some undershoot of the output voltage before entering regulation.